nrush23/game_programming/README.md

 - More import model things, music, cube introduction, transforms

 ### Week 3
-- Import a character, make it walk around a map (Flappy Bird)
+- Import a character, make it walk around a map

 # Contact information